atk4/book/en/core-features/objects.rst

 Using ``setModel()`` will have different results in different contexts.
-For example adding a Model to a Page object will set the Model data into the page's template.
+For example, adding a Model to a Page object will set the Model data into the page's template.
 Adding the same Model to a Grid object will populate the grid columns with data.
 Check out each class's documentation for details.